danielrcollins1/OED-Expanded/x-additional-material.md

 ### Helmets

-Alternatives rules for helmets, in case the save vs. criticals is undesirable:
+Alternatives rule for helmets, in case the save vs. criticals is undesirable:

 **Helmets**: For each armor type, the listed AC assumes the use of a helmet.
 If a helmet is not worn, then a 1 point penalty to AC is applied.